Skip to main content

 Thomas Ledergerber is a doctoral student from the C. Eugene Bennett Department of Chemistry at West Virginia University.
 He joined the Trejos research group in the Spring of 2022, studying innovative technology and comprehensive approaches for the interpretation of gunshot residue evidence.
 His research includes the use of fast ambient ionization mass spectrometry methods, techniques for enhancing the visualization and understanding of GSR deposition, and machine learning algorithms for the characterization of the residue.
 Thomas graduated from West Liberty University with a bachelor’s degree in chemistry in 2021.
 Thomas' LinkedIn ORCHID ID: 0000-0002-9969-887X

-A male student with glasses and short brown hair wearing a brown sweater underneath a white lab coat in front of a blue background with a gold WVU logo
+A male student with glasses and short brown hair wearing a blue dress shirt underneath a white lab coat in front of a brick building and green trees.

 Zachary Andrews, M.S.